canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 After the user interface freeze, the following things are not allowed to change without a freeze exception:

-* the user interface of individual applications that are installed by default,
+* User interface of individual applications that are installed by default
-* the appearance of the desktop,
+* Appearance of the desktop
-* the distribution-specific artwork,
+* Distribution-specific artwork
-* all user-visible strings in the desktop and applications that are installed by default.
+* All user-visible strings in the desktop and applications that are installed by default

 .. _DocumentationStringFreeze: